Introduction to Bacon & the Art of Living

 Phil Armour knew exactly what would follow these discoveries.
 He made his money in the Californian gold rush as a young man, not from mining claims but by capitalizing on peripheral industries that developed.
 He started a business in California, employing out-of-work miners to construct sluices, which controlled the waters that flowed through the mined rivers.
 By the time he turned 24, he had a successful business that earned him enough money to move away from California and start his next venture.

 Phil saw what opportunity would follow the discovery of gold and diamonds in South Africa and true to his nature, he investigated the opportunity.
-He also knew that as the states in South Africa develop, so would our importance as a grain and maize producer.
+He knew that as the states in South Africa develop, so would our importance as a grain and maize producer.
 He had many reasons to be very interested in the mid-1880s in developments in the sub-continent.

 Mentor – Protégé